dnidever/m2fs/README.rst

 Procedures
 ----------

-Can always run many steps at the same time.
+- Can always run many steps at the same time.
+- The ``overwrite=True`` parameter sets whether any step will overwrite any existing data that it previously created.

 **1) Trim**

 - set trim=True, everything else to False
 - set lower and upper boundaries interactively on quartz
+- creates a _image_boundary.pickle file for each exposure

 **2) Initialize**

 - set initialize=True, everything else to False
 - automatically finds the peaks, takes a while
 - fits gaussian profile for each peak
+- creates a _columnspec_array.pickle file for each exposure

 **3) Find**